 Oswego is a medium-sized village located in the state of Illinois.
-With a population of 33,955 people and four constituent neighborhoods, Oswego is the 64th largest community in Illinois.
-Much of the housing stock in Oswego was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Oswego economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Oswego, where the median household income is $96,825.00.
+With a population of 35,237 people and four constituent neighborhoods, Oswego is the 64th largest community in Illinois.
+Oswego has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Oswego, where the median household income is $101,191.00.

 Oswego real estate is some of the most expensive in Illinois, although Oswego house values don't compare to the most expensive real estate in the U.S.

-Oswego is a decidedly white-collar village, with fully 85.29% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some villages, Oswego isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oswego are a mix of both white- and blue-collar jobs.
 Overall, Oswego is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Oswego who work in office and administrative support (18.46%), management occupations (13.39%), and sales jobs (12.03%).
+There are especially a lot of people living in Oswego who work in office and administrative support (15.23%), sales jobs (13.82%), and management occupations (13.40%).

 Also of interest is that Oswego has more people living here who work in computers and math than 95% of the places in the US.

-Oswego is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Oswego is a great place for families with children to consider.
+First of all, many other families with children live here, making Oswego a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Oswego has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Oswego’s overall crime rate is lower than average for the country.

 The most common language spoken in Oswego is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.